 Happy with TalkTalk but not its prices?
 Unhappy with its service and think you deserve a better deal?
 Now's a great time to lower the price you pay using your negotiations skills.

-TalkTalk last hiked prices in November/December 2016 – all the more reason to try and haggle yourself a better deal, assuming you don't want to switch.
+TalkTalk hiked its prices at the beginning of August – all the more reason to try and haggle yourself a better deal, assuming you don't want to switch.
 Here's how to do it...

 In this guide...

 Our most recent haggling poll, in November 2016, found 78% of TalkTalk customers who voted told us they successfully haggled their price down, showing what's possible.
 See our full list of the top service companies to haggle with.